-- INFILL development of private, municipal, UKZN or DUT owned vacant land - COMPACTION appropriate development of underutilised FAR on developed sites - REDEVELOPMENT demotion of existing low density development and redevelopment at higher density in appropriate locations
+- INFILL development of private, municipal, UKZN or DUT owned vacant land - COMPACTION appropriate development of underutilised FAR on developed sites in accordance with the SLAP proposals. - REDEVELOPMENT demolition of existing low density development and redevelopment at higher density in appropriate locations as indicated in the slap proposals.